anibalsanchez/disaster-response-pipeline-project/README.md

 192.168.96.1 - - [29/Oct/2024 11:05:28] "GET / HTTP/1.1" 200 -
 ```

-### Other environments
+### Production Cloud Environments

-The project also includes the basic configuration for Apache Python WSGI, `disaster-response-pipeline-project.wsgi`.
+The project also includes the basic configuration for Apache Python WSGI, `disaster-response-pipeline-project.wsgi`, and the Amazon AWS AppRunner, `apprunner.yaml`.
+The Amazon AWS AppRunner was an attempt to run the project in this context, but it fell short due to the limited resources.
+The project's proper cloud configuration is a classic setup in **Amazon EC2, a c5.xlarge instance**.

 ## Exploring the Data